 Apartamento em condominio fechado, é entregue aos hospedes chaves de acesso ao mesmo.
 Localizado em frente ao S.Miguel Park Hotel, a 5 minutos da Marina e das Portas do Mar - Cais de Cruzeiros.

-A um Terraço magnifico, onde para além de admirar a vista em 360 graus de toda a cidade e arredores, poderão disfrutar de óptimos banhos de sol, ou efectuar gostosos churrascos.
+Um Terraço magnifico, onde para além de admirar a vista em 360 graus de toda a cidade e arredores, poderão disfrutar de óptimos banhos de sol.

 Atención a los huéspedes